-As we celebrate World Cancer Day, I am reminded of the story of a woman I met a decade ago who serves as an excellent example of how to maintain your career, dignity, and mental well-being as you face this challenge.
+As we recognize October as Breast Cancer Awareness Month, I am reminded of the story of a woman I met a decade ago who serves as an excellent example of how to maintain your career, dignity, and mental well-being as you face this challenge.

 “I’ve got good news, and bad news,” she told him.
 “The good news is that it’s early and very treatable, the bad news is that I have breast cancer.”